MicrosoftDocs/dynamics365smb-docs/business-central/projects-understanding-wip.md

 ---
 # Understanding WIP methods in project management

 As a project progresses, materials, resources, and other expenses are consumed and must be posted to the project.
 Work in Process (WIP) is a feature that enables you to estimate the financial value of projects in the general ledger while the projects are ongoing.
 In many cases, you might post expenses for a project before invoicing a project.
-When only expenses have been posted, your financial statement will be inaccurate.
+When only expenses are posted, your financial statement is inaccurate.

 To track the value in the general ledger, you can calculate WIP and post the value to the general ledger.
 For more information, see [Monitor Project Progress and Performance](projects-how-monitor-progress-performance.md).